 Kilimanjaro is an expensive mountain to climb.
 This is due to local park fees and taxes.
 For a 6-day climb, the Kilimanjaro National Park fees alone amount to over US $800 per person.
 When adding up all the costs incurred by a tour operator (including the salaries of your mountain crew, equipment, food, transfers, etc.), there is in fact only a small margin left for the tour operator.
 It is therefore not possible for them to offer you much lower prices than you find on Fair Voyage.
 Companies offering significantly lower prices are either not operating legally and/or do not treat your porters fairly.

 We aim to offer you the full range of climbing offers from low-budget no-frills to luxurious VIP tours.
 Being committed to responsible travel, however, means that we insist on and strictly vet all tours against minimum standards of quality and safety.
-Therefore, different from industry average, all our tours include:
+Therefore, different from industry average, all our quotations typically also include:

 Prices for Kilimanjaro climbing packages typically include: all park fees; transfer to/from the park gates; dormitory accommodation in the Marangu Huts on the Marangu Route, or sleeping tents and mats on all other routes; drinking water and full-board meals on the mountain; and the salaries of your mountain crew including an English-speaking head guide, assistant guide(s) (if more than one climber), cook and porters.